Will Intel go bankrupt?

 Intel go bankrupt

-Suggest you read my post of “How bad is Intel right now?” before you go throuth this post.
+Suggest you read my posts of “How bad is Intel right now?” and “A series of Intel decisions led to where it is today” before you go throuth this post.

 Impossible to go bankrupt